randyrossi/bmc64/README.md

 __IMPORTANT PSA: BMC64 v1.0.6 through v1.4 were not properly putting the other 3 (unused) cores to a low powered mode and was causing CPU temperatures to rise close to or beyond automatic throttling limits.
 I'm very sorry about this.
 I don't believe this pushed the devices beyond their limits, it was just a waste of heat.
 The Pi will automatically throttle itself if CPU temperature goes beyond a certain limit.
 If you saw thermometer icons in the top right corner of your screen, this is probably why.
-V1.5+ fixes this.__
+V1.5 or greater fixes this.__

-__If you are using an older version, I strongly recommend you update to v1.5__
+__If you are using an older version, I strongly recommend you update to the latest release.__

 # BMC64

 BMC64 is a bare metal C64 emulator for the Raspberry Pi with true 50hz/60hz smooth scrolling and low latency between input & video/audio.

 # Features
-  * Quick boot time (5 seconds!)
+  * Quick boot time (3.5 seconds!)
   * Frames are timed to vsync for true 50/60 hz smooth scrolling (no horizontal tearing!)
   * Low latency between input & audio/video
   * No shutdown sequence required, just power off